pratapaprasanna/authenticator/README.md

  - docker-compose up

 Post this start making changes to the code they should be reflected and you should be able to see them running.

+### Current-state:
+In the repo you see signup with google until now.
+Moving forward we should add the ability to signup with facebook/twitter

 ## User Journey
 ### Google login